pemo11/xkompendium/guide/XProgrammingGuide.md

 ﻿# The little X# programming guide

 version 0.1
-last update: 06/11/22
+last update: 06/10/22

-*Disclaimer:* This is neither a complete guide nor a rehash of the official X# documentation.
+**Disclaimer:** This is neither a complete guide nor a rehash of the official X# documentation.

 So what is it?
 Its a light introduction to the X# language by using examples instead of textual descriptions.
 Its aimed for developers who alreay know a language like VO, Visual Basic or even C# and like to start with X#.